notbozho/spring-boot-todoapp/README.md

 ## Todo
  * Unit Testing
  * ~~Email Verification for registration~~
+ * Password reset route
- * Use template engine for email templates instead of hard coded html strings (https://www.thymeleaf.org/)
+ * ~~Use template engine for email templates instead of hard coded html strings~~
+ * i18n localization
  * Documentation with Swagger and Javadoc
  * Dockerize the application
  * Default /error route for error handling